 We Brits love a good curry, and despite the obvious hits to your wallet and, aherm, constitution, ordering a delicious takeaway every once in a while could have some unexpected benefits.
-As it’s National Curry Week, we look at how the turmeric in your tikka could help boost your memory, the chillies in your vindaloo could help with pain relief, and how saffron can spice up your sex life.
+We look at how the turmeric in your tikka could help boost your memory, the chillies in your vindaloo could help with pain relief, and how saffron can spice up your sex life.

 Crocus sativa is a cultigen – the species was created by human breeding and doesn’t grow in the wild © Getty Images